besacier/AMMIcourse/README.md

 **IMPORTANT**

 If you encounter problems with lig-aikuma (no android phone/tablet to install it, problem with installation), you can use another recording software of your choice.
-For instance this [one] (https://www.phon.ucl.ac.uk/resource/prorec/) (windows only) or this [one] (https://www.bas.uni-muenchen.de/Bas/software/speechrecorder/) (multiplatform) allow you to upload text prompts and then record them.
+For instance https://www.phon.ucl.ac.uk/resource/prorec/ (windows only) or  https://www.bas.uni-muenchen.de/Bas/software/speechrecorder/ (multiplatform) allow you to upload text prompts and then record them.